 The granny square is a much spoken of central part of the world of crochet.
 It is in its simplest forms one of the easiest crochet patterns you will learn to make, and yet it can create some of the most impressive works.
+The main granny square stitch is the double crochet, with some chains and a magic circle thrown in for good measure.

 Granny squares are the basis from which a huge amount of designs are formed, yet despite being a relatively simple thing there are some major pitfalls in its use.
 So let’s take a look at how to crochet a simple granny square blanket!